sonic-net/SONiC/doc/port_auto_neg/auto-fec.md

 ```
 Any SAI vendors who want to make use of this deterministic behavior should implement the above attribute.

-In order to get operation FEC the following attributes will be introduced
+In order to get operation FEC the following attributes was recently introduced
 ```
     /**
      * @brief Operational FEC mode